-• Ohio Assessment for Educators (OAE) Assessment of Professional Knowledge (APK) and (OAE) Assessment of Content Knowledge (ACK)

-- Please Note: Adolescence to Young Adult candidates must pass their (OAE) Assessment of Content Knowledge (ACK) to begin Student Teaching. - Ohio Assessment for Educators (OAE) Assessment of Professional Knowledge (APK) at or above Qualifying Score of 220.
+- Ohio Assessment for Educators (OAE) Assessment of Professional Knowledge (APK) and (OAE) Assessment of Content Knowledge (ACK) at or above Qualifying Score of 220.
+(Primary, Special Education, Adolescence to Young Adult, and Multi-Age Visual Arts). - Please Note: Adolescence to Young Adult candidates must pass their (OAE) Assessment of Content Knowledge (ACK) to begin Student Teaching. - Ohio Assessment for Educators (OAE) Assessment of Professional Knowledge (APK) at or above Qualifying Score of 220.
 (2 Subject Area Assessments for Middle School Candidates). - Ohio Assessments for Educators (OAE) Content Knowledge at or above Qualifying Score of 220.
 (2 Subject Area Assessments for Middle School Candidates). - Ohio Assessments for Educators (OAE) Foundations of Reading at or above Qualifying Score of 220.
 (Primary, Middle Childhood and Special Education Candidates only).